PanickingLynx/SerialGeiger/README.md

 ## How does it work?

 The program waits for falling edge voltages on the ISR pin and counts the clicks like that.
-Then the CPM (Counts per minute) get converted to uSv/h and R/h.
+Then the CPM (Counts per minute) get converted to uSv/h.

 ## What are the output units?